 4. Choose reusable cotton rounds

 Cotton pads are another one of those niggly beauty necessities that we tend to throw away without blinking an eye.
 Fortunately for us, there are loads of great reusable options that make it easy to cut down on waste.
 Just make sure you pick ones made out of bamboo or cotton.
-Check out these ones from Seed and Sprout.
+Check out these from Seed and Sprout.

 5. Invest in a safety razor